serverless/serverless/docs/providers/aws/guide/plugins.md

 Each command can have multiple Options.

-Options are passed in with a double dash (`--`) like this: `serverless function deploy --function functionName`.
+Options are passed in with a double dash (`--`) like this: `serverless foo --function functionName`.

-Option Shortcuts are passed in with a single dash (`-`) like this: `serverless function deploy -f functionName`.
+Option Shortcuts are passed in with a single dash (`-`) like this: `serverless foo -f functionName`.

 The `options` object will be passed in as the second parameter to the constructor of your plugin.